wfinn/urlame/README.md

 ## Things urlame considers lame

-The core idea is to normalize URLs, ignoring certain parts when comparing them against each other, and ignoring easy to identify boring URLs.
+The core idea is to normalize URLs, ignoring certain parts when comparing them against each other, and blocking easy to identify boring URLs.

 `urlame` will filter out lame directories like `/docs`, user profile pages and files with lame extentensions like `.png`.
 This tool also ignores query values, so that only if a new parameter appears on a specific endpoint, the URL will be listed.

 It further can detect some patters in parts of URLs.
 In the following examples, only the first occurance would be listed.